juhannam/ctp431-2016/homework2/README.md

 ## Step #2
-Write a visualiation function that takes the 10-subband levels and renders an interesting animation.
+Write your own visualiation function that takes the 10-subband levels and renders an interesting animation.
 Regarding drawing, you can refer to the following tutorials:

 - https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes